 Simple English definitions for legal terms

-Read a random definition: health care declaration
+Read a random definition: courtesy

 Canonical disability is a type of disability that is recognized by the church.
 It is usually related to impotence, which means a person is unable to have sexual relations.
 Disability, in general, means a person is unable to do something because of a physical or mental condition.
 It can be temporary or permanent, and it can affect a person's ability to work or perform daily activities.
 The Americans with Disabilities Act requires that disabilities be evaluated based on how they affect an individual's major life activities.